-9. It is the case of the petitioner that he was working at the first respondent establishment from 25-03-2003 as Packing Helper and all the workers of the first respondent establishment had complained to the Regional Provident Fund Commissioner against the first respondent management on 20-01-2006 over the non-enrolment with the Provident Fund account and he was also one of the signatories of the complaint given by the workers of the first respondent establishment and the Commissioner of Provident Fund found fault with the first respondent management and ordered the first respondent management to pay the Provident Fund amount and hence, the first respondent management has stopped him from attending his duty on 22-05-2006 and he has been terminated from service without any charge sheet and without conducting any due enquiry and therefore, he raised the industrial dispute on 22-05-2005 before the Conciliation Officer and conciliation was initiated and ended in failure and meanwhile the first respondent establishment has been purchased by the fourth respondent management in a auction held at Debt Recovery Tribunal and the purchaser of the first respondent establishment the fourth respondent management is liable to reinstate the petitioner and to pay back wages from the date of termination.
+9. It is the case of the petitioner that he was working at the first respondent establishment from 21-03-2003 and all the workers of the first respondent establishment had complained to the Regional Provident Fund Commissioner against the first respondent management on 20-01-2006 over the non-enrolment with the Provident Fund account and he was also one of the signatories of the complaint given by the workers of the first respondent establishment and the Commissioner of Provident Fund found fault with the first respondent management and ordered the first respondent management to pay the Provident Fund amount and hence, the first respondent management has stopped him from attending his duty on 22-05-2006 and he has been terminated from service without any charge-sheet and without conducting any due enquiry and therefore, he raised the industrial dispute on 22-05-2005 before the Conciliation Officer and conciliation was initiated and ended in failure and meanwhile the first respondent establishment has been purchased by the fourth respondent management in a auction held at Debt Recovery Tribunal and the purchaser of the first respondent establishment the fourth respondent management is liable to reinstate the petitioner and to pay back wages from the date of termination.

-10. In support of his case the petitioner has examined himself as PW.1 and exhibited Ex.P1 to Ex.P8.
-Ex.P1 is the representation to Assistant Inspector of Labour over non-employment on 05-06-2006.
-Ex.P2 is the failure report, dated 25.08.2006.
-Ex.P3 is the copy of representation to REPC, dated 21-01-2006.
-Ex.P4 is the copy of Service Certificate issued by the management on 20-11-2005.
-Ex.P5 is the copy of E.P.F. statement report, dated 20.07.2006.
-Ex.P6 is the copy of representation to RPF Commissioner, dated 24-02-2006.
-Ex.P7 is the copy of proceedings of RPFC, dated 31-05-2006.
-Ex.P8 is the copy of licence issued to M/s.
-Image Feeds, dated, 23-06-2015.
-These documents would go to show that the petitioner has raised the industrial dispute for his non-employment before the Labour Conciliation Officer and the conciliation was initiated and ended in failure.
-Further, Ex.P4 would go to show that the management has certified that the petitioner was working as a Packing Helper in the first respondent organization from 25-03-2003 and therefore, it is clear that the petitioner has been working at first respondent establishment and he had been in service at first respondent establishment for about four years.
+10. In support of his case the petitioner has examined himself as PW.1 and exhibited Ex.P1 to Ex.P7.
+Ex.P1 is the representation to Assistant Inspector of Labour over non-employment, dated 22-05-2006.
+Ex.P2 is the failure report, dated 25-08-2006.
+Ex.P3 is the copy of representation to EPC Commissioner, dated 20-01-2006.
+Ex.P4 is the copy of representation to EPC Commissioner, dated 24-02-2006.
+Ex.P5 is the copy of proceedings by Regional Provident Fund Commissioner, dated 31-05-2006.
+Ex.P6 is the copy of statement by Regional Provident Fund Commissioner, Rajahmundry, dated 20-07-2006.
+Ex.P7 is the copy of licence issued to M/s.
+Image Feeds on 23-06-2015.
+These documents would go to show that the petitioner has raised the industrial dispute for his nonemployment before the Labour Conciliation Officer and the conciliation was initiated and ended in failure and the name of the petitioner found in the list of employees submitted by Regional Provident Fund Commissioner, Rajahmundry under Ex.P6.
+Therefore, it is clear from Ex.P3 that this petitioner is also one of the signatory of the complaint made to the Provident Fund Commissioner and it is also evident from Ex.P5 and Ex.P6 the report of the Enforcement Officer that this petitioner was working at the first respondent establishment.